Standard Work

 Standardized work is not always perfected or final.
 It is a best practice and should be challenged daily with Kaizen.

-This form calculates the machine’s capacity in a linked set (often a single cell), to verify true capacity and identify and eliminate bottlenecks.
-This form calculates factors such as machine cycle times and tool setup and change intervals.
+This standard work example calculates the machine’s capacity in a linked set (often a single cell), to verify true capacity and identify and eliminate bottlenecks.
+This form calculates factors such as machine cycle times tool setup and change intervals.
 It also includes manual work times.

 This form displays the total time taken by each operator to complete a particular production sequence.
 It also shows walk time and machine processing times.
 This form is more detailed and provides a better process design tool than operator balance charts.
 This table allows for the calculation of operator work content and the interaction between machines and operators in a process.

-This form displays operator movements and material locations in relation to the machine.
+This form displays operator movements and material locations of the machine.
 It also shows the overall process layout.
-To ensure smooth operation, the form must show three elements that make up standard work: the current takt (and cycle) time for the job, the work sequence, and the required standard in-process inventory.
+To ensure smooth operation, the form must show three elements that make up a leader’s standard work: the current takt (and cycle) time for the job, the work sequence, and the required standard in-process inventory.
 As a visual tool for kaizen and visual management, standardized work charts are often displayed at workstations.
-They are constantly reviewed and updated in response to changes or improvements in the conditions of the worksite.